cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 But in any case, a tag definition can only specify validity based on the structure of its tag content.

-In Packed CBOR, a reference tag might be "standing in" for the actual tag content of an outer tag, or for a structural component of that.
+In Packed CBOR, a reference data item might be "standing in" for the actual tag content of an outer tag, or for a structural component of that.
 In this case, the formal structure of the outer tag's content before unpacking usually no longer fulfills the validity conditions of the